 In this instance the clay pipe was near the surface and by removing the old cast pipe the collar of the clay pipe broke off.
 It was necessary, as it probably will be with the job you undertake, to excavate around the clay pipe and give yourself plenty of room to cut the top of the pipe off square to allow a good connection to be made.
 The walls of the old clay pipes and cast pipes are a lot thicker than the new plastic pipes.
 Although the internal diameter is very nearly the same, the external diameter varies a great deal.
 The external diameter of a new plastic drainage pipe is usually 110mm but the diameter of a cast iron and/or clay pipe can be up to 136mm.
 This is where the difficulty in joining the two arises but fortunately these days it is overcome quite easily.
 When fitting a new soil and vent pipe always work out where your start (toilet) and end (ground connection) points are and draw the system you intend to install.
 This will allow you to work out how much pipe and what fittings you need.
 If you can see the finished job in your minds eye before you start it will be much easier to install.

-This image shows a flexible rubber connector which can be bought from the top tools box you can see below.
+This image above shows a flexible rubber connector.
 The principle is simple as you just slide the connector over both ends of each pipe and tighten the jubilee clips.
 This gives a watertight joint which is also flexible enough to allow for ground movement.
 Joining pipes and connectors is not as easy as it sounds and the fittings for plastic pipes are made to be totally water, and in a lot of cases, air tight.
 This means they fit together very tightly and 99% of the time some lubricant is required to ease one part of the fitting into another.
 Historically Fairy Liquid has been used as a lubricant for fitting pipes to pipe fittings but this has a habit of getting everywhere and making tools, hands and everything else very slippery.
 It is much better, when buying your pipes and fittings to buy a tube of pipe joint lubricant.
 Smear the lubricant on both sides of the work and it will slide home easily.

 As we move up the wall making each fitting secure it is important that pipe brackets are fitted at regular intervals.
 We always fit brackets to vertical runs of pipe every two meters, and to horizontal runs, every meter.
 If there is a pipe fitting such as a bend or branch, a pipe bracket is always fitted either side of the fitting.
 It is much better to have too many pipe brackets than not enough.